sayantangkhan/hasklox/README.md

 1. Detect when a parse failure is due to encountering an EOF.
 2. Re-read that line in multiline REPL, i.e. rewind the parser.

+Re 1, a hacky solution would be to encode the last seen token in the lexer monad.

 ### Parser

 Rather than using a parser combinator library like `megaparsec`, we decided to go with `happy`, a `yacc` style parser generator.
 The pros of this choice were a simplified parser, and avoiding ambiguity in the grammar, but it comes with a major downside of having really poor error messages.
 A possible future change would be to rewrite the parser using `megaparsec`, and add better error messages.
 However, to do that, we'll need to stratify the grammar to get rid of left recursion.